Cooperative data-driven modeling: Conclusion and Future Directions

-This work introduces the concept of continual learning in mechanics and illustrates it by considering a history-dependent plasticity problem.
-To the best of our knowledge, this is the first example of the application of continual learning in this context.
+This work introduces the concept of continual learning and the notion of cooperative data-driven modeling.
+We focus on solid mechanics applications by considering two case studies involving history-dependent plasticity problems.
+To the best of our knowledge, this is the first example of the application of continual learning in Mechanics and among the first in Engineering applications.
 We demonstrate that a recurrent neural network can sequentially learn multiple tasks, without replaying data from previous tasks and without forgetting -- an important distinction when comparing to transfer learning methods, and a key enabler of cooperative modeling.
 The proposed method is based on creating task-related subnetworks that transfer knowledge from each other by sharing neural connections.
 This is demonstrated to decrease the number of training data required to learn a new task (in this case, a new material law).
 The approach is robust to different task orders.

 As a final note, the authors share their belief that the proposed cooperative data-driven modeling concept has a lot of potential for future developments.
 More efficient ways of sharing knowledge or selecting subnetworks (when needed), delaying the premature saturation of the network, and accelerating training are only a few possibilities to improve the proposed strategy.
 Notwithstanding, the prospect of fostering collaborations across different research communities by taking advantage of a machine learning model from a group and adding new capabilities to it such that it solves a new task using less training data and without forgetting how to perform the original task is an exciting new development.